 The paper has been used as background for the GCA’s flagship report launched on 10th September 2019.
-One of the key recommendations carried over to the GCA report from UNEP FI’s technical paper is the need for more widespread climate-related financial risk disclosure in relation to the physical impacts of climate change, which is why UNEP FI has convened a group of leading Financial Institutions to commit to disclose climate-related physical risks and opportunities by 2021.
-More information on this can be found on the Climate Resilience Risks & Opportunities Coalition (Climate-RROC) here.
+One of the key recommendations carried over to the GCA report from UNEP FI’s technical paper is the need for more widespread climate-related financial risk disclosure in relation to the physical impacts of climate change.
+This is why UNEP FI has convened a group of leading Financial Institutions to call on the finance sector to scale up climate-related physical risks disclosure, mainstream climate risk management, standardise reporting and scenarios, and improve access to standardised climate risk datasets – to be launched at the Climate Adaptation Summit in January 2021.
+More information can be found on the Climate Risks & Resilience Statement here.

-Download the UNEP FI / GCA background paper on adaptation finance here.
+Download the UNEP FI/GCA paper on adaptation finance

 Listen to the presentation given at the launch of the paper here.